PhilaNgcamu/create-react-app/IntroducingJSX/README.md

 <h1>Conditional Rendering</h1>

 The components need to display different things depending on different conditions by using conditional operators and if statements.
+Reference: [conditionalRendering.jsx](conditionalRendering.jsx).